eziCode/mlb-kalshi-trader/hit_reversion_strategy/README.md

 docker run --rm mlb-kalshi-trader trade-tape backtest
 ```

-The frozen holdout begins June 28, 2026: 136 fills across 220 games (0.62 per
+The latest saved holdout artifact contains 57 fills across 297 games, $4.53 net
-game), $23.05 net PnL, and 2.90% ROI.
-Removing the best game leaves $18.12;
+PnL, and 1.93% ROI.
+Removing the best game leaves $2.30; removing the best four
-removing the best four leaves $5.09.
-The selected pre-holdout policy produced
+turns the result negative at -$2.32.
+The saved artifact predates the newest
-719 fills across 918 games (0.78 per game), $81.38 net PnL, and 2.00% ROI.
+checked-in event set and 240-second hold limit, so rerun the backtest before
-Two of three chronological tuning folds were profitable and the losing fold
+treating those figures as performance for the current policy.
+Deployment is
-was -0.56% ROI.
-Deployment remains enabled by the frozen holdout gate.
+enabled in the checked-in configuration.